 Interestingly, O’Neill says ginger’s been linked more to long-term pain relief rather than immediate pain relief.
 “When you take over-the-counter pain medication, it helps in an instant.
 Researchers studying the effects of ginger found the spice has a delayed effect.
 In a few days, people may anecdotally say, ‘You know what, I feel like I’m in less pain.’”

 As a kid, your parents might have given you ginger ale to treat an upset stomach.
-However, it’s likely not the ginger that settled your tummy.
+But it’s likely not the ginger that settled your tummy.
 “Most ginger ales don’t actually contain real ginger,” says O’Neill.
 “It’s probably more of the carbonation that helps settle someone’s stomach.”

 One study found that people who took ginger pills daily saw decreased levels of triglycerides, total cholesterol and bad cholesterol (otherwise known as low-density lipoprotein, or LDL) after 45 days, as compared to people who were given a placebo.
-However, more research is needed to definitively say that you can take ginger to lower cholesterol.
+But more research is needed to definitively say that you can take ginger to lower cholesterol.

 Ginger is easy to add to your diet, in no small part because a little goes a long way.
-“People sometimes describe fresh ginger as tasting spicy-sweet, while dry ginger has more of a pungent taste,” O’Neill says.
+“People sometimes describe fresh ginger as tasting spicy-sweet, while dry ginger has more of a pungent taste,” O’Neill shares.

-You can use ginger in vegetables, stir-fries, chicken dishes, soups, curries, sauces for main dishes, salad dressings, desserts, smoothies and even pancakes and tea.
-Sprinkle it on applesauce, or vegetables before roasting them.
+You can use ginger in vegetables, stir-fries, chicken dishes, soups, curries, sauces for main dishes, salad dressings, desserts, smoothies, and even pancakes and tea.
+Sprinkle it on applesauce or vegetables before roasting them.

 Some common ginger-augmented recipes include:

 Get in the habit of incorporating ginger-rich foods into your diet on an ongoing basis, so you experience the most health benefits.
 Luckily, because ginger tastes so good, we’re more inclined to eat it.